 The rest of us?
-We hate comments.
-We hate them with every fiber in our being.
+We hate blog comments.
+We hate them with every fiber of our being.

 And, if you’re anything like me, you’ve debated more than once whether or not to delete your blog just so you wouldn’t have to deal with comments anymore.